-(1) From Dirty to Green: How Input Liberalization Shapes Firms’ Emissions in Trade
+(1) From Dirty to Green: How Input Liberalization Shapes Firms’ Emissions in Imports

 (with Hylke Vandenbussche)

-This paper examines the impact of input trade liberalization on firms’ incentives to transform the green composition of their trade.
-Using the Colombia-US Free Trade Agreement (FTA) as a quasi-natural experiment, we investigate the impact of input tariff reductions on firms’ sourcing decisions and trade-related emissions.
-The research draws on a unique firm product-level dataset for Colombia, alongside data on the emissions embedded in firms’ intermediate inputs derived from a multi-regional input-output framework.
+This paper examines the impact of input trade liberalization on firms’ incentives to alter the green composition of their trade.
+Using the Colombia-US Free Trade Agreement (FTA) as a quasi-natural experiment, we investigate the impact of input tariff reductions on Colombian firms’ sourcing decisions and import-related emissions.
+The research draws on a unique firm product-level dataset for Colombia, alongside data on the emissions embedded in firms’ imported inputs.
 The analysis reveals a pre-existing environmental bias in trade policy, where lower input tariffs were applied to emission-intensive products before the implementation of the FTA.
-Due to the FTA’s tariff harmonization, firms importing from the US benefit from greater tariff reductions on less emission-intensive products, prompting a reconsideration of their product portfolios.
-Tariff differentials prompt firms to increase the use of liberalized greener inputs and subsequently alter the emission intensities of their trade.
-Specifically, higher tariff differentials on less emission-intensive inputs incentivize firms to increase their use, leading to a notable shift in output composition.
-Over time, we observe a decline in emissions, coupled with a reduction in the trade share of emission-intensive products.
+Due to the FTA’s tariff harmonization, Colombian firms importing from the US benefit from greater tariff reductions on less emission-intensive inputs, prompting a reconsideration of their product portfolios.
+We find that tariff differentials prompt firms to increase the use of liberalized greener inputs and subsequently alter the emission intensities of their imports.
+Specifically, higher tariff differentials on less emission-intensive inputs incentivize firms to increase their use, leading to a notable shift in input composition.
+Over time, we observe a decline in emissions at the firm level, coupled with a reduction in the import share of emission-intensive products.

 Keywords: Heterogeneous firms, trade liberalization, environment, GHG emissions.

-In recent years, the European Union has significantly expanded the scope and stringency of its environmental regulations.
-While these measures aim to protect the environment, they increase compliance costs for both domestic producers and foreign firms wishing to export into the EU.
-By disproportionately raising relative compliance costs between domestic and foreign firms, such regulations may unintentionally act as a protectionist measure, raising questions of green protectionism.
-This paper investigates the trade effects of Environmental Non-Tariff Measures (E-NTMs) introduced by the EU, focusing on their impact on domestic firms’ import patterns.
-Using firm-level import data for Belgium and a developed dataset of restrictive E-NTMs, we study whether E-NTMs hinder trade by examining their effect on importers that rely on foreign inputs.
-Specifically, we assess whether these measures reduce import flows and alter sourcing decisions of Belgian firms, changing the competitive landscape for foreign suppliers.
+Over the past decades, environmental policies have become an increasingly prominent tool of regulation worldwide.
+While designed to promote environmental protection, such measures often raise compliance costs for both domestic producers and foreign exporters.
+At the same time, as import tariffs have fallen, attention has shifted toward domestic regulations, in the form of non-tariff measures, as alternative trade barriers.
+In this context, environmental measures may not only pursue legitimate environmental goals, but also tilt competition toward domestic producers.
+This paper aims to investigate the trade effects of environmental non-tariff measures, focusing on their impact on domestic firms’ import patterns.
+Using firm-level import data for Belgium and a developed dataset of restrictive E-NTMs, we assess whether environmental measures impact import flows and alter sourcing decisions of Belgian firms.
 Our findings show that affected Belgian firms adjust their sourcing decisions in response to E-NTMs on their imported inputs.
-Specifically, extra-EU imports decline by 12.5%, while intra-EU imports increase by 7.9%, indicating a shift toward EU suppliers.
-This shift is associated with changes in the bilateral revealed comparative advantage of EU countries, suggesting that the policy strengthens the competitive position of intra-EU firms.
-The decline in extra-EU imports is largely driven by countries lacking similar environmental policies in place, highlighting the role of relative compliance costs.
+Specifically, extra-EU imports decline by 13.1%, while intra-EU imports increase by 9.1%. indicating a reallocation and sourcing shift toward EU suppliers.
+This shift coincides with changes in revealed comparative advantage, with EU members strengthening their export position in affected products and non-EU suppliers losing market share.
+The decline in extra-EU imports appears to be largely driven by countries without similar environmental policies in place, underscoring the importance of relative compliance costs.

 Keywords: Non-tariff measures, heterogeneous firms, environment.